 Doubling the recipe: This recipe freezes so well that I often make a double batch and freeze what I won't eat right away.
 Double all the ingredients except for the bay leaf.

-Freezing bolognese sauce: Freeze the sauce in individual portions.
+Storage: Leftovers will keep refrigerated for 5 days or can be frozen for up to 3 months.
+Freeze the sauce in individual portions.
 It's best to let the portions thaw in the fridge overnight before warming, but frozen bolognese can also be thawed and warmed in a covered pot over very low heat on the stovetop.